 the Cayman National Bank roundabout.

-You will be required to create a detailed Timetable which shows the subjects being covered, on which days, and at what time.
-This timetable would include any outside activities or online classes.
-You must also create an Individualised Home School Plan (IHSP) which must include:
+You will be required to create an Individualised Home School Plan (IHSP) which must include:

 - The child’s name, age and grade level